Alan Horwitz: Early life

-Horwitz was born to a Jewish family and grew up "very poor."
-However, he was able to move to a wealthy neighborhood at the age of five after his father bought and built up an old property.
+Horwitz was born to a Jewish family.
+His family moved to a wealthy neighborhood in Philadelphia at the age of five, after his father bought and built up an old property.
 Horwitz attended Overbrook High School.

 Business career

 Horwitz founded Campus Apartments in 1958 after seeing a lack of affordable housing on the University of Pennsylvania's campus.
-Horwitz purchased properties around Penn's campus and built quality and affordable housing for students and later university faculty and young people in the workforce.
+Horwitz purchased properties around Penn's campus with the goal of building quality and affordable housing for students and later university faculty and young members of the workforce.
 Horwitz was able to capture the student housing market as he took advantage of the lack of competition in the business and because of the undeveloped area surrounding the campus.

 Horwitz was a mentor to the current CEO of Campus Apartments, David J. Adelman.
 Adelman invested $2,000 in his Bar Mitzvah money with Horwitz and Campus Apartments.
 Horwitz invested those $2,000 in off-campus student housing near Penn.